avaxcadabra/nft-mint/README.md

 Hardhat uses `hardhat.config.js` as the configuration file.
 You can define tasks, networks, compilers and more in that file.
 For more information see [here](https://hardhat.org/config/).

-In our repository we use a pre-configured file hardhat.config.ts.
+In our repository we use a pre-configured file hardhat.config.ts

-You need to fill this file with your blockchain information.
+You need to fill this file with your blockchain information

-On the local network configuration, replace.
+On the local network configuration, replace

-> url : ‘put the RPC URL information given when you deploy your subnet'
+- ✅ url : ‘put the RPC URL information given when you deploy your subnet'
-> chainId: the number you put on Chain ID
+- ✅ chainId: the number you put on Chain ID

 Test with some tasks, if everything are ok